 From my perspective, you need to start by being intentional about your goals and goal setting within the family law case.
 Part of my reason for saying this is that if you act intentionally regarding your case, you are likely better able to visualize your topic and think more clearly about what steps you need to take to achieve those goals.
 This is something that we all should do more of, in my opinion, in our daily lives.
 Rather than drifting through a process aimlessly, why not take the time to create some concrete goals and act intentionally?
 This is true in many areas of life, just as it is in a family law case.

-The other reason I believe you must be intentional when it comes to creating goals for yourself in your family while the case is because you can rest assured that your opposing party will undoubtedly do so.
+The other reason I believe you must be intentional when it comes to creating goals for yourself in your family while in the case is because you can rest assured that your opposing party will undoubtedly do so.
 Every moment you are not working on your case and creating goals for yourself regarding your children Is the time your spouse or co-parent is likely to spend on the issue from her perspective.
 Think about organizing, goal setting, and generally planning out the stages of your case as training for a sport or athletic event.
 You cannot expect to achieve success in your family law case without putting in the work.
 Again, your wife or Co-parent will outwork you if you allow her to do it.

 Understanding the Role of Primary Conservatorship in Texas

-What does be intentional mean when it comes to goal setting in a custody case?
+What does being intentional mean when it comes to goal setting in a custody case?
 If you desire to be the parent with whom your children primarily reside, it’s important to understand that this role is referred to as a primary conservator in Texas.
 A primary conservator can spend more time with their children than the non-primary conservator and has a leg up regarding handling rights and duties for the children and receiving child support.
 I can also inform you that in most Family law cases, mothers are often named the primary conservator instead of fathers.

 Hopefully, by this point in today’s blog post, you should have an inkling of why that is.
 This is not necessarily the case because mothers are better parents.
 This is not necessarily the case because mothers tend to spend more time with their kids than fathers.
 While both of these things may be true in individual cases, mothers often enter into a custody case to become primary conservators.
 They hold the assumption that this will be the case.
 Therefore, mothers have a concrete goal in place from the outset of the case and do not waiver on that goal despite any adversity that comes their way.